THEORY AND APPLICATION OF THE

 Unfortunately, for year's law enforcement agencies have shrouded themselves in secrecy.
 As a result, much of the public does not understand why Deputy Sheriffs handle some incidents the way they do.
 The public is not aware generally of the legal requirements that come into play.

 The Citizen's Academy is intended not only to remedy some of the misunderstanding but to allow citizens to experience some of the training and to have some "hands on" experience with some situations that are normally not experienced outside law enforcement circles.

-The Citizen Academy is a thirteen-week academy, meeting one night per week for three hours.
+The Citizen Academy is a twelve week academy, meeting one night per week for three hours.
 Also, one Saturday is spent on the Emergency Vehicle Operation Course.
 This course teaches vehicle control under emergency conditions.
 Academy participants will operate department vehicles that the Deputy Sheriff's drive.
 This part of the program is optional.

 During the thirteen weeks, a wide variety of subjects are covered such as;